For a place that didn’t even exist, ‘Arabistan’ sure created a major headache for the British government in the late Spring of 1980.

 “And I let go of (Salim) and I roll over to look at the door from where the voice came from and there he is standing there, this guy who knew me personally.”

 Something else the SAS had been busy doing was looking at pictures, over and over again, memorising the names and faces of everybody in that Embassy, hostages and hostage-takers.

 “He was dressed in black overalls, mask, had a futurist-looking gun (the MP5), a balaclava, and as I rolled over I immediately heard (gunfire).
 And I looked back, and there was Salim laying there, absolutely lifeless, and he had a line of bullet holes going at a diagonal, from his eye, across his chest.”

 A 9mm Browning MP-35, a backup weapon (image: Askild Antonsen)

 Tom had got to Trevor in the nick of time, but on the second floor two terrorists in the telex room (room 9) began shooting hostages.

-They hit four of them, though fortunately for one of a well-placed coined deflected the shot.
+They hit four of them, though, fortunately for one, a well-placed coin deflected the shot.

 Two more lay gravely wounded and one was dead.

 At this point, accounts vary.
 The BBC’s ‘SAS – Embassy Siege’ says the hostages convinced the terrorists to give up and that when the SAS stormed in they stood them against a wall and shot them.